Oxford University Dramatic Society

 The Society supports a competition for Freshers (Cuppers), held in Michaelmas Term and a New Writing Festival in Hilary Term.
-OUDS also supports an annual National UK Tour, which culminates in a long run at the Edinburgh Festival Fringe.
+OUDS also supports an annual National UK Tour, which has culminated in a long run at the Edinburgh Festival Fringe in the past.
 Previously, the society has also facilitated a Shakespeare production, jointly with Thelma Holt, touring Japan, with preview performances in the UK.

 The society was founded in November 1884 by Arthur Bourchier, James Granville Adderley, and Alan MacKinnon, and its first production, Henry IV, Part 1, opened in May 1885.

 During World War I, when some 200 Belgian refugees came to Oxford, the society lent its room to a "Belgian Club".

 Alumni

 Many famous actors have participated in OUDS productions.
 For example, in 1907 professional actresses Lily Brayton and her sister Agnes appeared as Katherine and Bianca in The Taming of the Shrew.
 John Gielgud made his directing debut at OUDS in 1932 with a production of Romeo and Juliet in which he enlisted professional actresses Peggy Ashcroft to play Juliet and Edith Evans to play the Nurse.
 Another notable production was when Richard Burton and Elizabeth Taylor appeared in a production of Dr. Faustus in 1966 with undergraduates in the supporting cast.

 Past members and people associated with OUDS productions include: